So, you decided that your business needed more traffic.

-For videos you need to search on YouTube or get a link from YouTube.
+For videos, you need to search on YouTube or get a link from YouTube.

-Headlines: Same as the title for the search ad, write the main idea of your ad (in 30 or less characters).
+Headlines: Same as the title for the search ad, write the main idea of your ad (in 30 or fewer characters).
 You can write up to 5 different headlines and let Google test them.

 More options: Finally, you can add trackers to use with your analytics software.

 When you are done, click on “add to group”, create more ads or click on “create campaign” to finish your Display Ad campaign.

 And we are done!
 You can now advertise on Google thanks to Search & Display ads.